maxsitt/insect-detect/README.md

-Check out the [classification instructions](https://maxsitt.github.io/insect-detect-docs/deployment/classification/) and the [`insect-detect-ml`](https://github.com/maxsitt/insect-detect-ml) GitHub repo for more information on how to classify the cropped detections.
+Check out the [classification instructions](https://maxsitt.github.io/insect-detect-docs/deployment/classification/) and the [`insect-detect-ml`](https://github.com/maxsitt/insect-detect-ml) GitHub repo for more information on how to classify the cropped detections on your local PC with the provided classification model and script.

-Take a look at the [analysis instructions](https://maxsitt.github.io/insect-detect-docs/deployment/analysis/) for more information on how to post-process and analyze the combined metadata and classification results.
+Take a look at the [analysis instructions](https://maxsitt.github.io/insect-detect-docs/deployment/analysis/) for more information on how to post-process and analyze the combined metadata and classification results to create the final data table for further analysis.

 ---